Real Kindness

 At Florida

-State University, I studied English literature and sociology, but I also
+State University, I studied English literature and sociology, but I

 was after glory for myself and wanted to forget about the world.